MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/reviews-report.md

----
+﻿---
 author: jnHs
-Description: The Reviews report in the Windows Dev Center dashboard lets you see the comments that customers entered when rating your app in the Store.
+Description: The Reviews report in the Windows Dev Center dashboard lets you see the ratings and comments that customers entered when rating your app in the Store.
 title: Reviews report
 ms.assetid: E50C3A4D-1D8A-4E5B-8182-3FAD049F2A2D
 ms.author: wdg-dev-content
-ms.date: 02/08/2017
+ms.date: 06/19/2017
 ms.topic: article
 ms.prod: windows
 ms.technology: uwp